Anna Richards, LMHC, ATR

 Art + Therapy Workshop

-If you are a social worker or therapist working with kids and adolescents in the helping profession chances are you’ve used art in your clinical practice.
+If you are a social worker or therapist working in the helping profession chances are you’ve used art in your clinical practice.
 Making art can be a natural form of self-expression for kids, teens and adults.
 This workshop is designed to help clinicians better understand how to intentionally use art as intervention for healing.
 I offer full and half day trainings and am happy to tailor this training to your needs.

 Objectives: